-As a fitness trainer, I know just how vital protein is.
+As a coach, I know just how vital protein is.
 But, unfortunately, many people are still in the dark about what protein is and why it’s so valuable.

 I’ve partnered with a dietitian to demystify this all-important macronutrient — and help you understand why you need it.